json-schema-org/blog/pages/posts/fixing-json-schema-output.md

 So what's bad about this?

 - Annotations are being rendered as full nodes.
 This results in a lot of unnecessary or duplicate information.
-This is actually more apparent in the hierarchical formats where everything is grouped by location.
+This is actually more apparent in the hierarchical formats where everything is grouped by location making the repeated location properties redundant.
 - All nodes carry the `valid` property, which makes it difficult to tell what is the result of an annotation vs the result of a validation.
 - The top-level node has a plural `annotations` property with an array of nodes, whereas the inner nodes each have a singular `annotation` property with the annotation value.
 This is just confusing.